 There are replaceable, zero clearance blocks at each end of the jig to eliminate splintering and tear-out.
 These blocks are simple to make yourself, or you can order replacements from us.
 The jig comes with a precision-machined 1/2" diameter Porter-Cable style template guide bushing and a matching spacer (you’ll need it to make that first trim cut).
 If your router doesn’t use the PC style guide bushing, any 1/2" guide bushing and 3/8” router bit combination will work.
 All hardware, the adjustable stops, the offset scale and offset indicators are made from stainless steel.
 In short, this is a bulletproof, lifetime tool that will keep your dadoes fitting perfectly for years, no matter what the plywood manufacturers do in the future.

 The Exact Width Dado Jig now joins Woodpeckers line of always available permanent products.
 Like all Woodpeckers tools, they are precisely machined and carefully inspected in our Strongsville, Ohio manufacturing facility (just south of Cleveland).
-The deadline to order yours is Monday, August 24, 2020.
-Delivery is scheduled for December 2020.

 Credit Card Policy.
 Please note if you're paying by credit card, you will not be charged until your order is ready to ship.
 However Paypal and other payment services may charge you at the time the order is placed.

 |Country of Manufacture||United States|